 Learning for Life

 3O is one of the four KS3 classes and is part of the Semi-Formal pathway within the Academy.
-At present there are nine students within the class; 7 boys and 2 girls who are aged between eleven and fourteen years.
+At present there are nine students within the class; all boys, who are aged between eleven and thirteen.

 The students in 3O are working within the following ranges:

-3O have a range of diagnosis including ASD and a variety of other conditions.
+3O have a range of diagnosis including ASD, and a variety of other conditions.
 Students have a variety of learning needs including communication, social interaction and self-help skills.
 A small percentage of students have more complex needs.
-As expected the students have a variety of personalities.
-Some are quiet and more reserved whilst others like to make themselves heard.
-They are generally a ‘happy bunch’ who like to help each other.
+3O has some big personalities and some children who are more reserved.
+They work very well together and are supportive of each other.
 They all work very hard at their studies and collect their WAM’s for achieving good work.
 They have a good sense of humour and enjoy using role play to demonstrate their ideas.

 The children access most of the curriculum in their own classroom space which is a stimulating environment; they take advantage of the Academy facilities including the hall and soft-play.
 They also use our specialist rooms for Art, D&T, Science and the computer suite.
 We are continuing with our Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 They follow the new national curriculum for literacy, maths and science.

 We aim to listen to the students read at least 3 times a week on an individual basis.
 We have a dedicated phonics lesson each week and a reading lesson where we have a guided reading session focussing on reading and understanding text.
-Each student has a reading folder which will go home daily.
-There is a sheet specifically for parents outlining how you can read with your child and get the most out of it.
+Each student has a reading record which will go home daily.
 The Students have a recording sheet which is filled in by parents or family when they read at home.
 After reading at home on 10 different days they get a certificate to acknowledge their achievement.